Close Menu

 Ounces (oz) (weight per square yard.)
 (A good indicator of thickness and overall density)

-• Vinyl wall coverings are referred to as Standard (Type 1, 12- 19 oz /sq. yard), Medium Duty (Type 11, 20-28 oz/sq. yard), Heavy Duty (Type 111 – 33-36 oz/sq. yard).
-Type 1 and Type 11 are the most used in the operable/moveable industry.
+• Vinyl wall coverings are referred to as Standard (Type I, 12- 19 oz /sq. yard), Medium Duty (Type II, 20-28 oz/sq. yard), Heavy Duty (Type III– 33-36 oz/sq. yard).
+Type I and Type II are the most used in the operable/moveable industry.

 • Fabric Wall coverings on the other hand do not have a standard weight designation like vinyl.
 The durability is gauged by a combination of factors.
 Fiber content – Cotton and linen fibers are less durable than synthetic fibers like nylon and polyester.
 Tightly woven fabrics are more durable than loosely woven ones.
 The type of backing should also be looked at as it also adds strength and stability.